nrjdalal/awesome/README.md

 | Name | Description | Link |
 |------|-------------|------|
 | `better-auth-ui by Davey Plate` | Plug & play shadcn/ui auth components for better-auth | [Link](https://github.com/daveyplate/better-auth-ui) |

+## Contributing

+Open a PR to add to the list.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.